PepperGo/ArtificialIntelligence/BigData/MapReduce-Hadoop/README.md

 - Fully Distributed Mode : This mode is fully distributed with minimum two or more machines as a cluster.
 We will come across this mode in detail in the coming chapters.

 ### Hadoop - HDFS Overview
+HDFS: Hadoop Distributed File System

+HDFS holds very large amount of data and provides easier access.
+To store such huge data, the files are stored across multiple machines.
+These files are stored in redundant fashion to rescue the system from possible data losses in case of failure.
+HDFS also makes applications available to parallel processing.

+#### HDFS Architecture
+HDFS follows the master-slave architecture and it has the following elements.
+- Namenode
+The namenode is the commodity hardware that contains the GNU/Linux operating system and the namenode software.
+It is a software that can be run on commodity hardware.

+The system having the namenode acts as the master server and it does the following tasks:
+1. Manages the file system namespace.
+2. Regulates client’s access to files.
+3. It also executes file system operations such as renaming, closing, and opening files and directories.

+- Datanode
+For every node (Commodity hardware/System) in a cluster, there will be a datanode.
+These nodes manage the data storage of their system.
+1. Datanodes perform read-write operations on the file systems, as per client request.
+2. They also perform operations such as block creation, deletion, and replication according to the instructions of the namenode.

+- Block
+Generally the user data is stored in the files of HDFS.
+The file in a file system will be divided into one or more segments and/or stored in individual data nodes.
+These file segments are called as blocks.
+The minimum amount of data that HDFS can read or write is called a Block.

+#### Hadoop - HDFS Operations
+google it. hdfs cmds and hadoop cmds.

 ## Reference: